CrowdStrike/omigo-data-analytics/README.md

 ```
 ## Notes from the author
 * This library is built for simplicity, functionality and robustness.
 Engineering good practices are followed slowly.
-* There are 100+ helper APIs to work with the data.
-Detailed documentation is coming soon.
-* The primary use case is to work with data collected through regular ETL jobs over long periods of time.
-The design is not finalized yet, though feel free to reach out on how to use the same.
 * Contact: amit.jaiswal@gmail.com